The University of Illinois at Chicago

 With a diverse student body and a wide variety of activities on campus, it’s easy to find a place to fit in and make memories that will last a lifetime.
 Whether you live on campus or commute, there’s a place for you here at University of Illinois at Chicago.

 With housing options all over campus, students can experience all UIC and Chicago have to offer.
-Many undergraduates live on the east side of campus, in the Commons North, Commons South, Commons West and Courtyard residence halls.
+Many undergraduates live on the east side of campus, in the Academic & Residential Complex, Commons North, Commons South, Commons West and Courtyard residence halls.
 Students who live here are minutes from lecture halls, Student Center East and the Student Recreation Center.

 Students in the residence halls in the south side of campus — James Stukel Towers, Marie Robinson Hall and Thomas Beckham Hall – wake up to views of the Chicago skyline.
 Students are close to the new Curtis Granderson Stadium, home to the UIC Flames baseball team, and restaurants and shops on Halsted and Maxwell streets.